-In 1992, the boards of directors at the Fort Collins, Loveland and Greeley Chambers of Commerce had the foresight to create an organization, the Northern Colorado Legislative Alliance, to lead and influence local, state and federal policy on issues affecting the unique business interests of northern Colorado.
+In 1992, the boards of directors at the Fort Collins, Loveland and Greeley Chambers of Commerce had the foresight to create the Northern Colorado Legislative Alliance to lead and influence regional, state and federal policy on issues affecting the unique business interests of Northern Colorado.
 Over the years, the NCLA has established itself as the voice for business and is sought after on issues that affect all of Colorado.
 In subsequent years Upstate Colorado Economic Development and Northern Colorado Economic Alliance have been added to the NCLA partnership as well.

 THE NCLA’S MISSION

 NCLA’s mission is to unite and empower the members of the Northern Colorado chambers of commerce and economic development corporations with the means to generate a strong voice for positive impact on state and federal policy, regulations, and legislation that affect business’ ability to succeed and to help create a more positive business climate for the future of northern Colorado business.

 WHAT SETS THE NCLA APART

 What makes the NCLA notably unique – and is directly related to its effectiveness – is the delegation of all policy-making authority to the NCLA board of directors without a hierarchy of approvals by the individual chamber typical of other regional groups.
 Such requirements would delay action and hinder swiftness in responding to quickly-moving legislative action.

 HOW THE NCLA OPERATES